 Practicum/Externship Supervisor: DCT:

 Date: Date:

 Signature: Signature:

-Description of response/remedy: Approved: Yes
+Description of response/remedy: Approved: Yes No Comments:

-No Comments:

 Did student require support at site?
-Yes No Did student require support at program?
-Yes

-No If yes, Describe: No If yes, Describe:
+Yes No If yes, Describe: Did student require support at program?
+Yes No If yes, Describe:

-ii yes, beschee. if yes, Describe.

 STUDENTS If the student is involved in an incident or is in an environment in which their safety has been compromised or where they feel unsafe, they should: